tenderlove/recma/README.txt

 == Acknowledgments

-The javascript parser was was taken from rbnarcissus written by Paul Sowden.
+The original javascript parser was was taken from rbnarcissus written by Paul Sowden.
 Thanks Paul!

   http://idontsmoke.co.uk/2005/rbnarcissus/

+The current parser was taken from WebKit.
+Thank you WebKit team!

 == License